How to Stop Procrastinating: The Science-Backed Fix

 This is why telling a procrastinator to "just do it" is about as useful as telling someone with insomnia to "just sleep."
 The problem is not in the doing.
 It is in the feeling that precedes the doing.

-The Emotion Loop That Keeps You Stuck
+What Is the Emotion Loop That Keeps You Stuck?

 Once you understand that procrastination is emotional, the cycle becomes visible.
 It runs on a loop, and every rotation makes the next one harder to break.

-1. Face an aversive task
+| 1.
+Trigger | Face an aversive task | Anxiety or dread activates |

 Fuschia Sirois captured it precisely: "The effect of procrastination on repairing mood is short term and does not have long-lasting effects, whereas delaying goals imposes greater costs on the individual."